Lochranza: Transport

-Caledonian MacBrayne operate a regular ferry service to Claonaig on Kintyre between March and October, There are seven daily crossings to Claonaig which operates to roughly 90 minute frequency, and a once-daily service to Tarbert on Loch Fyne during the winter departing at 1345 daily from October to March, The usual vessel on this route is the MV Catriona, which replaced the MV Loch Tarbert in September 2016.
+Caledonian MacBrayne operates a regular ferry service to Claonaig on Kintyre between March and October.
+There are seven daily crossings to Claonaig which operates at a roughly 90-minute frequency, and a once-daily service to Tarbert on Loch Fyne during the winter departing at 1345 daily from October to March.
+The usual vessel on this route is the MV Catriona, which replaced the MV Loch Tarbert in September 2016.

 A new pier was constructed in 2003, allowing larger vessels easier access with the possibility to disembark passengers for a short tour of the village.
 Regular vessels which use the pier include the paddle steamer Waverley and the Lord of the Glens, a small cruise ship.

 Lochranza is on the 324 bus route between Brodick and Blackwaterfoot.

 Culture

 It is said that a local midwife once had an encounter with the Queen of the Fairies at Lochranza.

 The village is also celebrated in verse:

+The actress Katharine O'Donnelly was raised in the village.

+Northend Thistle Football Club are based in Lochranza.
+They were once labelled "the worst football team in Europe", with a winless streak of 19 years, and featured on ESPN Asia, Soccer Saturday and BBC Sport Scotland.
+Northend Thistle play at the Ewe Camp, voted one of the top grounds to visit in the country.